onja-org/music-of-madagascar/r/rindra.md

 ![rindra](rindra.jpg)

 This artist started in 2014.
-There are seven members in their team: Rindra, Mamisoa, Nasandratra, Finaritra, Alison, Rija, Sarobidy Rindra is their leader.
+There are seven members in their team: Rindra, Mamisoa, Nasandratra, Finaritra, Alison, Rija and Sarobidy, Rindra is their leader.
 They became famous since 2016 because of the song Mitia mangina.

 **Genre:** Pop,